 They used to produce a Cabernet Sauvignon from the Walther River Block – Roger Walther was one of Don’s good friends who purchased his little piece of the Napa Valley in the mid 1990s.
 1.6 acres of vines are located in Rutherford; the first vintage that D.R.
 Stephens made from this site was in 2006.
 The DRII, a second label used to be produced from estate fruit as well as from select other Napa Valley vineyards.

-Today they make one Cabernet Sauvignon, a wine from their estate Moose Valley Vineyard.
+Today they make two Cabernet Sauvignons including a wine from their estate Moose Valley Vineyard.
 The D.R.
 Stephens Moose Valley Vineyard is aged predominately in new French oak and does go through fining or filtration.
 All grapes are harvested by hand, de-stemmed and then re-sorted ensuring that only the ripest berries remain.
 These berries are then fermented on the skins before pressing.

 The 2005 D.R.
 Stephens Moose Valley Cabernet Sauvignon is 100% varietal; this vintage is very dark with aromas full of freshly picked ripe blackberries.
 The palate bursts with ripe cherry and dark chocolate.
 The tannins are gentle and delicate with a finish full of vanilla and tobacco lingering well after you swallow.